-228 The cost of bringing products to registration can be significantly reduced when using continuous 229 manufacturing for the design of experiments (DoE) during development to support a Quality-by-Design 230 (QbD) filing.
-By way of exemplification, GSK have demonstrated significant reduction in scale-up time and 231 cost during development by switching from batch to continuous granulation.
-When a product transfers to commercial manufacture it is anticipated that this will achieve reductions in operating costs, work in 232 233 progress, and footprint.
-This switch from batch to continuous granulation also provided evidence of 234 significantly reduced variance in the size distribution of the granules.
-There are also potentially reduced 235 material requirements for scale up in continuous processing trails.
-In a batch-based operation, the scale is 236 defined by the size of the process equipment that is used.
-It defines the amount of material that is exposed 237 to a homogeneous application of processing conditions.
+The cost of bringing products to registration can be significantly reduced when using continuous manufacturing for the design of experiments (DoE) during development to support a Quality-by-Design (QbD) filing.
+By way of exemplification, GSK have demonstrated significant reduction in scale-up time and cost during development by switching from batch to continuous granulation.
+When a product transfers to commercial manufacture it is anticipated that this will achieve reductions in operating costs, work in progress, and footprint.
+This switch from batch to continuous granulation also provided evidence of significantly reduced variance in the size distribution of the granules.
+There are also potentially reduced material requirements for scale up in continuous processing trails.
+In a batch-based operation the scale is defined by the size of the process equipment that is used.
+It defines the amount of material that is exposed to a homogeneous application of processing conditions.
 Any variation of processing conditions requires the production of this quantity of material at the given set-point.
-This multiplies the material take place 'on the fly' and hence allows a much faster set-point screening.
-It practically replaces the minimum amount of material per processing condition from the batch defined amount to an amount that smaller in a continuous processing setting and hence the amount of materials required for an array of set-
+This multiplies the material consumption per set-point with the batch size and hence leads to huge material consumption to prove the validity of different set-points of the processes.
+In continuous processing, the variation of set-points can take place on the fly and hence allows a much faster set-point screening.
+It practically replaces the minimum amount of material per processing condition from the batch defined amount to an amount that is given by the transient time it takes to change from one set-point to another.
+These can be significantly smaller in a continuous processing setting and hence the amount of materials required for an array of set-points can be substantially reduced.
+This can be seen as an easier and less costly scale-up model.